droidian/porting-guide/debugging-tips.md

 It should be compiled on the device itself or it can be cross compiled from a computer.

+### Brightness adjusting from drop down menu

+On some devices, vendor sets the wrong permission for the brightness sysfs node at boot so Phosh cannot access and modify it.

+A service like [this](https://github.com/droidian-onclite/adaptation-droidian-onclite/blob/main/debian/adaptation-onclite-configs.brightnessperm.service) can be used to set the correct permission or at least give the user droidian access to the sysfs node

+Make sure to replace the brightness node according to your needs.

 ### Phosh scaling

 Phosh might have the wrong scaling set. phoc.ini should be created to adjust it